IRS Data Retrieval Tool

 How to obtain a Tax Return Transcript

 If the FAFSA is selected for verification and the IRS Data Retrieval option was not used, students and parents must request a tax transcript from the IRS and submit to the Financial Aid Office.
 Personal copies of tax returns can no longer be used.

-There are three ways to request a tax transcript
+There are two ways to request a tax transcript

 Mail: Complete Form 4506-T (Request for Transcript of Tax Return), which is available online at http://www.irs.gov/pub/irs-pdf/f4506t.pdf.
 The transcript will be mailed within 5 to 10 days from the IRS.